skillrepos/copilot-hands-on/codespace-labs.md

 **Lab 2 - Using Copilot to simplify and explain code**

 1. Create a new file named prime.py.
-You can create it via the same process as we used in Lab 1 or by entering the line below in the terminal.
+Create it via the same process as we used in Lab 1 by entering the line below in the terminal.

 ```
 code prime.py